Alexis Ohanian: Reddit (2005–2020)

+Other ventures (2007–present)

 In 2007, Ohanian launched Breadpig, an "uncorporation" that produces geeky merchandise and gives the proceeds to charity.
-As of 2012, he is no longer involved in the day-to-day operations of Breadpig.
+As of 2012, he was no longer involved in the day-to-day operations of the company.

-In 2009, Ohanian spoke at TED about a whale named Mister Splashy Pants.
 After leaving Reddit in 2010, Ohanian spent three months working in microfinance as a Kiva fellow in Yerevan, Armenia.
-Ohanian helped launch travel search website Hipmunk in 2010 and now acts as an adviser.
-In June 2010, Ohanian announced the launch of his company Das Kapital Capital, which focuses on start-up investing, advising, and consulting.
+Ohanian helped launch the travel search website Hipmunk this same year and now acts as an adviser.
+In June 2010, Ohanian launched Das Kapital Capital, which focuses on start-up investing, advising, and consulting.

 Ohanian was given the title "Ambassador to the East" by the early-stage venture firm Y Combinator.
 In this position, he meets with East Coast applicants, mentors New York YC founders, and is a general representative for the company.
 He also held the role of part-time partner and full-time partner at Y Combinator before leaving in 2016 to help launch the third Initialized Capital fund with Garry Tan.

-On June 5, 2020, Ohanian resigned from Reddit's board, asking to be replaced by a black candidate in response to the murder of George Floyd.
-On June 10, 2020, it was announced that Michael Seibel, an African-American entrepreneur, was named a Reddit board member.

-On July 21, 2020, Ohanian was announced as the lead investor in a primarily female group that was awarded a new franchise in the National Women's Soccer League, the top level of the sport for women in the U.S. The new team, later unveiled as Angel City FC, started playing in 2022.
+In July 2020, Ohanian was the lead investor in a primarily female group that was awarded a new franchise in the National Women's Soccer League, the top level of the sport for women in the U.S. The new team, later unveiled as Angel City FC, started playing in 2022.
 The ownership group, in which women hold a majority interest, includes 14 former members of the U.S. women's national team, Oscar-winning actor Natalie Portman, and many other prominent actors, entertainers, media personalities, and sportspeople, among them Ohanian's wife, Serena Williams.

-In June 2020, Ohanian ended his role as Managing Partner at Initialized.
-In June 2021, Ohanian announced a new venture capital firm he is leading, named "776".
+In June 2020, Ohanian ended his role as Managing Partner at Initialized, and in June 2021, Ohanian announced a new venture capital firm he is leading named "776".
+In 2024, he launched Athlos, a women's-only track and field event.

+On May 14, 2025, Ohanian has bought a 10 percent share of Chelsea Women FC for £20 million and will take a seat on their board of directors.